InioX/matugen-themes/README.md

 > To reload hyprland you can either quit the current session and enter it again, or you can run `hyprctl reload` which instantly reloads your config.

 ### Waybar
-Copy the [waybar-colors.css]() template and add it to the matugen config.
+Copy the [colors.css](https://github.com/InioX/matugen-themes/blob/main/templates/colors.css) template and add it to the matugen config.
 ```toml
 [config]
 # ...